Louisiana Motorcycle Accident Lawyer

 If you or someone you love was involved in a recent motorcycle accident, reach out to our team at Jones & Hill.
 For over 35 years, our firm has been representing injured accident victims throughout the state of Louisiana, including motorcyclists who suffered because of someone else’s careless or reckless actions.
 We have successfully represented catastrophically injured bikers, as well as the families of those wrongfully killed in motorcycle accidents in Lake Charles, Alexandria, Oakdale and Oberlin, and all of the surrounding areas, and we are ready to fight for you.

-Motorcycle Accident Statistics
+Louisiana Motorcycle Accident Statistics

 Louisiana has tried to make efforts to curb the number of injured motorcyclists throughout the state.
 However, it takes more than the efforts of law enforcement and public policy to fully ensure that drivers are aware of motorcyclists on the roads.
 Many drivers switch lanes without carefully checking their blind spots, whereas other drivers speed up behind a motorcyclist only to put on their brakes too late.
 Changing the mindset of drivers will take some time, but in the interim, motorcyclists do have a course of action after accidents.

-Recoverable Damages in Motorcycle Cases
+Recoverable Damages in Motorcycle Accident Cases

 A typical claim for damages will include both actual and special damages, such as: